jeroenvanbaar/ForkPPM/PITCHME.md

 +++

--Multi-way ANOVA, we determine the F value (fork value)
+- Multi-way ANOVA, we determine the F value (fork value)
   - If F < F_crit we need more forks
   - Covariates: food preference, spoon shortage, etc.